vipulnaik/diet-exercise-health/events/2024/2024-sleep-tracker.md

 afternoon, I did do a bunch of house cleaning so I was standing and moving around lightly for about 1.5 hours after eating, which is more than usual and may have resulted in some of the lethargy.

+I did do verbal memory and typing tests and got good scores, so I don't think the lethargy/fatigue was having the same impact on my cognition as it had been having yesterday.